renatolfc/udacity-intro-to-hadoop/README.rst

 ==================================================
-Final project for Udacity's Intro to Hadoop course
+  Intro to Hadoop and MapReduce: Final Project
 ==================================================

 :Authors: